 Interior Drainage Systems

 Not all basement dampness is created equal.
 Sometimes, all you’ll have to deal with when the weather turns sour is a bit of precipitation around your windows and doors.
-Other times, you’ll find yourself taking a shock vacuum to standing water.
+Other times, you’ll find yourself taking a shop vac to standing water.

 Excluding severity, how do these leaks differ?
 More often than not, the most significant difference in leak type is based on a leak’s origin.
 Leaks that appear at your home’s joints form for different reasons than leaks in your foundation do.